 What is a Community Health Center?

-Department of Health and Human Services (HHS), Centers for Medicare & Medicaid Services (CMS)
+Department of Health & Human Services (HHS), Centers for Medicare & Medicaid Services (CMS)

 Part of the Rural Health Fact Sheet Series, this resource contains official CMS information for Medicare fee-for-service providers